 Benicar vs Lisinopril

-Benicar (olmesartan) vs Lisinopril: comparison of drugs used for treatment of high pressure.
+Benicar HCT (olmesartan medoxomil-hydrochlorothiazide) vs Lisinopril: comparison of drugs used for treatment of high pressure.
 The post compares medical uses, benefits, side effects and mechanism of action of both drugs.
 The drugs act in a different way as Benicar is a sartan group medicine while Lisinopril belongs to ACE inhibitor group of drugs.

 There are some prominent side effects of this drug which include the imbalance of electrolytes, poor kidney function, high blood sugar, gout, low blood sodium, and feeling dizziness and fainting when standing up.
 There is also some research done which indicates that allergies are caused due to the intake of this drug.
 Benicar can be used during pregnancy but it shouldn’t be your first preference.